Moyne/computationalIntelligence_2022_s301247/report.md

 import numpy as np
 import random
 import quarto
+#this library is composed of all the function used by nodes etc., a lot of them are redundant
 NUMROWS=4
 NUMCOLUMNS=4
 POSITIONS=[(a,b) for a in range(4) for b in range(4)]
 def get_placed_pieces(board) :
+    #get pieces placed on the board already
     return list(board[board!=-1])

 def num_pieces_chosen(quarto) -> int:
+    #get num of pieces on the board
     return len(get_placed_pieces(quarto.get_board_status()))

 def num_pieces_left(quarto) -> int:
+    #num of pieces not on board
     return (NUMROWS*NUMCOLUMNS) - len(get_placed_pieces(quarto.get_board_status()))

 def less_used_characteristic(quarto):
+    #get less used characteristic, so maybe high etc.
     board=quarto.get_board_status()
     placed_pieces=get_placed_pieces(board)
     free_pieces=[_ for _ in range(NUMROWS*NUMCOLUMNS) if _ not in placed_pieces]